Weinstein accuser breaks down in tears as she's questioned about alleged sexual assault

 “That is for the jury to decide,” Weinstein lawyer Jennifer Bonjean responded.

-Judge Curtis Farber promptly halted questioning and sent jurors out of the courtroom for a short break.
-Haley, her eyes red and face glistening, did not look at Weinstein as she left the witness stand and exited through a side door.
+Judge Curtis Farber halted questioning and sent jurors on a break.
+Haley, her eyes red and face glistening, did not look at Weinstein as she left the witness stand.

-Haley, 48, is testifying for a fourth day at Weinstein’s rape trial.
-Questioning resumed after the break.
+Haley, 48, was testifying for a fourth day at Weinstein’s rape trial.
+Questioning resumed after the break, with Haley composed but occasional flickers of frustration in her voice.

+Bonjean continued to press her about specifics she did and did not recall from the alleged July 2006 assault and about its aftermath, including a time a couple of weeks later when Haley has said she had sex with Weinstein that she didn’t want but didn’t fight.

+“You didn’t say, ‘Like, hey, what you did to me the other night wasn’t cool?’”
+Bonjean asked.

+“No,” said Haley, reiterating that she “went numb” during the hotel encounter.

+Weinstein is charged with sexually assaulting Haley and another woman and raping a third.
+He denies the allegations and his lawyers argue that his accusers had consensual encounters with a then-powerful movie producer who could advance their careers.

-Haley, who has also gone by the name Mimi Haleyi, is the first of three accusers expected to testify at the retrial, which is happening after an appeals court overturned his conviction at his first trial in 2020.
-Haley’s testimony at that trial took just one day.
+Haley, who has also gone by the name Mimi Haleyi, is the first accuser to testify at the retrial, which is happening after an appeals court overturned Weinstein’s conviction at an earlier trial.
+Haley’s testimony at that 2020 trial took just one day.

-Haley alleges that Weinstein assaulted her in July 2006 after inviting her to his apartment to, as she put it, “just stop by and say hi.”
+Haley alleges that Weinstein assaulted her after inviting her to his apartment to, as she put it, “just stop by and say hi.”
+She had worked briefly as a production assistant on the Weinstein-produced TV show “Project Runway,” and his company had booked her a flight to Los Angeles the next day attend a movie premiere.

-She testified earlier in the week that Weinstein backed her into a bedroom and pushed her onto a bed, holding her down as he ignored her pleas of: “No, no — it’s not going to happen.”
+She testified earlier in the week that Weinstein backed her into a bedroom and pushed her onto a bed, holding her down as she tried to get up and pleaded: “No, no — it’s not going to happen.”

 Haley and two of her friends testified that she told them soon after that Weinstein had sexually assaulted her.
 She maintains she was never interested in any sexual or romantic relationship with Weinstein, despite his past overtures, but wanted his help getting jobs in show business.